Why I let go of Ballet For Adults

 And Then, The Age of Elegance, photo by C&O, Inc.

-I wanted to let you know that Ballet For Adults is now back to its original home on TheLastDancer.com.
+I wanted to let you know that BalletforAdults.com is now pointed back to its original home, TheLastDancer.com.
 It is here where my voice comes through with the most honesty.
 In this past year, I also turned the big five-o and hope to be a part of the adult ballet world as long as I possibly can (wishes welcome for my right hip).
 Here, with The Last Dancer I will continue to explore and share that hope through this website.
 Although the reality of ballet is that physicality is its medium, I am still enjoying and learning from ballet as an art form after 45 years of practicing its methods.

 “Ballet never gets old for me.”